Trudge-CNK/personal-goals/daily-thoughts/2021_4-6_daily-thoughts.md

 **4/3/2021**
 ---
 I had a pretty crappy day.
 Work went absolutely fine except for my dog trying to kill himself by running near a super busy 4 lane road and giving me a panic attack.
 My Mom had an emergency at work so I ended up watching the puppy for longer than I expected.
 After that, I went to my tried and true absolute waste of an afternoon.
 I think I'm going to try to use an empty room in the house as a safe space to get away from technology.
 I can either safely nap there or just meditate so that I can just reset myself for the rest of the day.

+**4/5/2021**
+I had 2 full days off, but I managed to throw them into the toilet.
+I can't be sure, but I really do think I'm most motivated by how short life is.
+As a Christian, I was moved by Easter and a faith-based podcast suggested that we should be excited to serve for our loving Lord, but somehow I always end up focusing on how short this crappy life is compared to utter joy in heaven.
+I'll have to test it out, but living as if this is my only chance to do things seems to be the most pragmatic way for me to live.